miladsade96/plea/README.md

   * Search petition by title, slug, description and owner
   * Petition goal: the number of signatures if it has been reached, petition will be considered as a successful one
   * Delete petition by its owner or admin user
+  * Send email automatically to petition recipient about petition success
+  * Send csv file attach to email to petition recipient that contains petition signers information
+  * Send email to petition signers (let_me_know=True) about petition success

 * Signature:
   * Creating signature for a petition which is unverified by default